KentaroV2/excel-first/Conventions/CodingConventions.md

 End Sub
 ```

-The **"ExamplesFor"** plus class name is also used as an object name of standard module.
+The **"ExamplesFor" and a class name** is also used as an object name of standard module.

 ## Structured Coding Conventions